-The preliminary geotechnical investigations indicate that general soil improvement will likely not be required.
+The preliminary geotechnical investigations indicate that general soil improvement will be unlikely.
 Compaction is expected to be limited to local areas where "soft spots" may be encountered, for road construction and backfilling to foundations.

 Excavation methods will be dependent on the ground conditions and the depth of foundations.
 Therefore either, shallow strip foundation design or shallow / basement raft foundations may be used depending on the technical requirements of the structures.
-Excavated soil will be reused where possible.